mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/widget.md

 # Implementing the Widget #

-We'll want the widget to do two things:
+We want the widget to do two things:

 * On a left-click, the widget should activate or deactivate the annotator.
 * On a right-click, the widget should display a list of all the annotations